 - C. Tertiary Inspection List.
-If an Area Office completes its inspections of all establishments on its Primary and Secondary Inspection Lists before the expiration of this SST program, it may obtain additional establishments by contacting the
+If an Area Office completes its inspections of all establishments on its Primary and Secondary Inspection Lists before the expiration of this SST program, it may obtain additional establishments by contacting the Office of Statistical Analysis (OSA); David Schmidt by email or at 202/693-1886.

-Office of Statistical Analysis (OSA).
 The threshold rates will vary with each Area Office.
-OSA will provide each will provide each Area Office with the number of establishments specifically requested by that Area Office.
-No establishments with a DART rate of 5.2 or lower and a DAFWII case rate of 3.0 or lower will be included.
+OSA will randomly select and provide each Area Office with the number of establishments specifically requested by that Area Office.
+No establishments with a DART rate of 5.0 or lower and a DAFWII case rate of 2.8 or lower will be included.
 No establishments in SIC 805 will be included.

 - D. Industries without Permanent Worksites.
 For industries like SIC 0783, Ornamental Shrub and Tree Services, which do not have permanent worksites, the establishment list will normally only identify the employer's central office.
 The Area Office will, so far as possible, determine (e.g., by visiting the central office) all currently active sites where employees are performing the targeted work activity, and then choose one worksite to inspect.
 This will apply to such establishments on all SST inspection lists. - E. Establishments with Fewer than 40 Workers.
-If an establishment to be inspected under the SST-05 plan has fewer than 40 workers at the time the CSHO arrives on site to begin the inspection, the inspection will still be conducted, provided that the establishment has more than 10 workers and either its calculated DART rate or DAFWII case rate is at or above twice the private sector 2003 national incidence rates (that is, DART = 5.2; DAFWII = 3.0), or records are not available.
+If an establishment to be inspected under the SST-06 plan has fewer than 40 workers at the time the CSHO arrives on site to begin the inspection, the inspection will still be conducted, provided that the establishment has more than 10 workers and either its calculated DART rate or DAFWII case rate is at or above twice the private sector 2004 national incidence rates (that is, DART = 5.0; DAFWII = 2.8), or records are not available.
 See XIV.G., below, for more details on calculating DART and DAFWII rates. - F. Different SIC/NAICS Codes.
-If an establishment on any of the inspection lists (including those identified by referred to in paragraph XI.A.5.) is found to have a SIC code not on the Data Initiative SIC code list (Appendix A), proceed with the inspection if the establishment has a calculated DART rate or DAFWII case rate at or above twice the private sector 2003 national incidence rates (that is, DART = 5.2; DAFWII = 3.0).
+If an establishment on any of the inspection lists (including an establishment identified by as stated in paragraph XI.A.5.) is found to have a SIC code not on the Data Initiative SIC code list (Appendix A), proceed with the inspection if the establishment has a calculated DART rate or DAFWII case rate at or above twice the private sector 2004 national incidence rates (that is, DART = 5.0; DAFWII = 2.8).
 Enter the correct SIC code on the OSHA-1.
-If injury and illness records are not available for the CSHO to make a determination, proceed with the inspection, unless the establishment's correct SIC/NAICS code exempts the establishment from recordkeeping.
+If injury and illness records are not available, proceed with the inspection, unless the establishment's correct SIC/NAICS code exempts the establishment from recordkeeping.
 If the establishment is exempt from recordkeeping, do not conduct an inspection.

-If the establishment is a low-rate establishment (those identified by referred to in paragraph XI.A.2), but its correct NAICS code is not on the high-rate industries list in Appendix D, proceed with the inspection only if it has a calculated DART rate at or above 5.2 or a DAFWII case rate at or above 3.0, and it is not an Office Only site.
+If the establishment is a low-rate establishment (one identified by as stated in paragraph XI.A.2), but its correct NAICS code is not on the high-rate industries list in Appendix D, proceed with the inspection only if it has a calculated DART rate at or above 5.0 or a DAFWII case rate at or above 2.8, and it is not an Office-Only site.
 Enter the correct NAICS code on the OSHA-1.
-If injury and illness records are not available for the CSHO to make a determination, proceed with the inspection.
+If injury and illness records are not available, proceed with the inspection.